google-gemini/generative-ai-dart/README.md

 ## Getting Started

-This repository contains a few sample apps.
-To try them out, follow these
-steps:

-- Change directory to the samples package.
-- Export a `$GOOGLE_API_KEY` environment variable with an API key with access to the Gemini generative models, or run the below commands with an environment containing this variable.
-- Run any sample from the `bin` directory (e.g., `dart bin/simple_text.dart`).
+### API keys

+To use the Gemini API, you'll need an API key.
+If you don't already have one, create a key in Google AI Studio: https://makersuite.google.com/app/apikey.

+### Dart samples

+See the Dart sample apps at [samples/dart](samples/dart/), including getting some started instructions.

+### Flutter sample

+See a Flutter sample app at [samples/flutter_app](samples/flutter_app/), including some getting started instructions.

 ## Using the SDK in your own app

 Add a dependency on this repository to the path `pkgs/google_generative_ai`.
 Once the API is stable the package will be available from pub.
 We welcome pre-publish feedback through GitHub issues.

 ```yaml
 dependencies: